esplinr/indy-hipe/text/5005-token-removal/README.md

 Sovrin StagingNet is configured the same as Sovrin BuilderNet, but has a more extensive token history.
 The steps to remove the token plugin would be the same.

 ### Sovrin MainNet
 Upgrading the Sovrin MainNet is easier because even though it has the token plugin installed and a token ledger initialized, it has no token transactions.
-The removal process follows the same instructions as for BuilderNet, but it only requires a version of Indy that supports frozen ledgers, it does not require updating the auth_rules, and the migration script does not need to run.
+The removal process follows the same instructions as for BuilderNet, but it only requires a version of Indy that supports frozen ledgers, it does not require updating the auth_rules (the same as line 66), and the migration script does not need to run (it does because most probably we wan to drop the old ledger).

 ## Drawbacks